Fortress' quarterly profit beats Wall Street's forecasts

-BOSTON (Reuters) - Fortress Investment Group LLC’s (FIG.N) stock price climbed 2.5 percent on Thursday after the investment manager announced stronger quarterly earnings that beat Wall Street analysts’ expectations after one of its biggest hedge funds gained late in the year.
+BOSTON, Feb 26 (Reuters) - Fortress Investment Group LLC’s stock price climbed 2.5 percent on Thursday after the investment manager announced stronger quarterly earnings that beat Wall Street analysts’ expectations after one of its biggest hedge funds gained late in the year.

 Fortress said fourth-quarter distributable earnings rose 1.7 percent to $123 million, compared with a year earlier.
 Earnings per share climbed to 24 cents, beating analysts’ 17 cents per share forecasts, according to ThomsonReuters I/B/E/S.